Here are a couple of letters sent to Cardinal George Pell 5 or 6 weeks ago.

 (Ed: Neocat clergy, of course, do not register on the Church Mouse’s Good Shepherd Scale – not even somewhere below dead sheep.)

-Lest anyone in the small congregation was struggling … Continue reading
+Lest anyone in the small congregation was struggling with the intent behind his good shepherd/bad shepherd pronouncements – his … Continue reading

 Date: Sun, Apr 12, 2009 at 1:08 PM